OpenCadia/OpenCadia/README.md

 > pip install pyinstaller

-> pyinstaller --onefile -i pyobd.ico --add-data "pyobd.ico;." pyobd.py
+> pyinstaller --onefile -w -i pyobd.ico --add-data "pyobd.ico;." pyobd.py

 On Debian 10 and 11 and on Ubuntu, type these commands to install the requirements(on Ubuntu replace libgstreamer-plugins-base1.0 with libgstreamer-plugins-base1.0-0):